 If a base expression or member expression does not reference any statically typed declaration, and occurs within a dynamic block, then it is considered a value reference.

-6.5.4.
+6.5.5.
 Callable references

-A callable reference is a base expression or member expression that references something-a function or class-that can be invoked or instantiated by specifying a list of arguments.
+A callable reference is a base expression, member expression, or constructor expression that references something-a function, class, or callable constructor-that can be invoked or instantiated by specifying a list of arguments.